Davideva993/Chat-SDX/readme.md

 2. **Chat starts safely if**:
    - EIK is stored and bruteforced later
-   - Secure channel is compromised later
+   - The secure channel is compromised after the key exchange

 3. **Other**:
    -Only local variables to store information client-side.